danielrubango/zuzana/source/_posts/phpunit-set-up.md

 This is a very barebones configuration, but it is all I need for now.

 And this is all there is to it.
 My PHPUnit is all set up, ready for me to write some tests.

+I do need to add that, except for the alias, there is no need to set anything up when using PHPUnit in a Laravel project.
+Everything is already done!

+Laravel does make development so much easier :slightly_smiling_face:.